 Iain is a keen young cricketer who was born with the bottom of his right arm missing.
 A lightweight device was needed with 360 degree flexibility of movement to help him play cricket.
 A thermo-plastic tube was fitted with a universal hook joint mounted in a sealed ball race and attached to an aluminium socket […]

 The client is unable to extend her legs from the hips and knees.
 She is in a permanently crouched position and needed a stool to enable her to work comfortably in her kitchen.
-A simple stool was made which enabled her to reach her work surfaces with ease.
-The client is now able to work more […]
+A simple stool was made with steps which enabled her to reach her work surfaces with ease.
+The client is now able to […]

 The client’s condition resulted in violent hand tremors which prevented him drinking from a normally weighted, though modified, tumbler.
 After some experimenting, it was found that by adding weight to the beaker in the form of an encased lead ‘shoe’ this enabled the client to use it normally.
 The client can now drink without assistance […]